Veracity Is Still Struggling To Support Integrated Information Products – We Need To Learn From These Challenges To Move To Knowledge Products

-The issues with geospatial is that to achieve geospatial knowledge integration, the data needs to be designed with the knowledge question first, build information management production and product generation from that, and align the planning and data acquisition for common reference data and end-user thematic static or streaming data to achieve the knowledge product.
+“A best practice concerning geospatial is that in order to achieve geospatial knowledge integration the data needs to be designed with the “knowledge question” first.
+Then, build information management production and product generation from that initial question.
+Finally, align the planning and data acquisition for common reference data and end-user thematic static or streaming data to achieve the knowledge product.
+This approach needs to be addressed first prior to data being considered as a reliable source for cognitive processing.
+Most Cognitive systems are not addressing the geospatial where dimension.”

-Most are focused on content, math, language, culture and temporal analytics.
-Those that are entering into geospatial are taking on the point data challenge.
-The approach changes when moving to integrating disparate feature network/line data (i.e. utility, hydrographic, roads, railroad) due to issues noted above, and the cognitive rule-base issues and possibly engine processing concepts change.
+Most data specialists are focused on content, math, language, culture and temporal analytics.
+However, those that are dealing with geospatial data are taking on the “point data challenge”.
+This approach changes however when moving to integrate disparate feature network/line data (i.e. utility, hydrographic, roads, railroad) due to issues noted above, and the cognitive rule-base issues and possibly engine processing concepts change.

 |Geospatial Data Types|